 - Cut spent stems in late autumn.
 Wait for the leaves to die back completely before giving your lily a fall clean-up.

 - Be patient.
 Even if your plant doesn’t rebloom this year, it should return to greet you next year with a fresh set of leaves and blooms.
 Many Easter lily bulbs are generally winter-hardy to zone 5, so with a generous layer of mulch, these cultivars should have no trouble surviving winters in the Chicagoland area.
+Check out our bulb planting chart for information on planting other bulbs.

 When your lily pokes its shoots out to greet you next year, welcome it back with another dose of all-purpose garden fertilizer!
 Your bulb will happily join you again for another year of beautiful, trumpet-shaped blooms.